Why The Internet Is Rallying Around This Autistic Teen

 "This has blown up to something I couldn't have even thought of in my wildest dreams," Guildford told NBC New York.
 "It's overwhelming, but in a good way.
 I definitely never saw this coming."

-She said that though she can’t erase the disappointment of the previous year, she hopes to replace all the bad memories with new happy ones.
+She said that she couldn’t erase the disappointment of the previous year, she hopes to replace all the bad memories with new happy ones.

 It looks like her dreams might be able to come true.
 According to BuzzFeed, on Friday alone, the delivery truck stopped at Sorenson’s house three times.
 New friends had sent Sorenson seven floral arrangements and 30 birthday cards.